First Year Enrichment

 - Taking care of all outstanding matters that can impact your enrollment

 You should have your housing application completed and deposit paid before you arrive on campus for orientation.
-Students can begin moving in at 9:00 a.m. on Sunday, January 5, 2014.
-Before checking into the Residential Housing, ALL NEW STUDENTS must report to Brown Hall Auditorium (2nd Floor - Foyer) for CLEARANCE and finalize arrangements with the Office of Financial Aid and the Business Offfice.
+Students can begin moving in at 9:00 a.m. on Wednesday, January 7, 2015 Before checking into the Residential Housing, ALL NEW STUDENTS must report to Admissions for CLEARANCE and finalize arrangements with the Office of Financial Aid and the Business Office.
 You will be required to unload your vehicles as quickly as possible (10-15 minutes) so that other families can move in quickly.
 Student Orientation leaders will be there to assist you.

 Once the unloading process is completed you will be directed to a designated parking area.
 You and your parent/guardian will be guided to the location listed on the schedule for the day’s activities.
-Orientation activities begin at 1:30 p.m.
+Orientation activities begin at 2:00 p.m. at Brown Hall Auditorium.
 Your cooperation is essential to making move in day a success.

 Parental involvement is the key to a student’s success here at Miles College.
 We encourage you to attend the one day parent orientation to prepare you to help your son or daughter succeed.
 You will learn about the financial aid process, class scheduling, campus safety, class attendance policies, the impact of academic performance on continue receipt of financial aid, the federal law protecting student information

-Family Educational Rights and Privacy Act (FERPA), waiver forms students can sign that allows you to learn about student academic performance, and meet faculty and staff.
+Students can sign Family Educational Rights and Privacy Act (FERPA), waiver forms.
+The form allows students can sign that allows you to learn about student academic performance, and meet faculty and staff.

-Students whose parent/guardian are involved in their education from orientation to graduation generally have higher grades and graduate, therefore attending orientation is very important.
-It gives you opportunities to learn more about:
+Students whose parent/guardian is involved in their education from orientation to graduation generally have acumulative grade point average during their matriculation.
+Therefore attending orientation is very important.
+It will gives you an opportunity to learn more about: